cfmmoc/cfmmoc-dataset-ll/README.md

 ## Usage

+Due to the restriction of uploading single large file to GitHub, massive small tile files are maintained in this repository.

+Three steps for using these dataset: Cloning these data, Storing in iso image, and Mounting to http server.

-Downloading this dataset using git:
+1.Downloading this dataset using git:

 $ git clone --depth=1 https://github.com/cfmmoc/cfmmoc-dataset-ll.git

-Generate an iso file by using Brasero:
+2.Generate an iso file by using Brasero:

 $ brasero -d cfmmoc-dataset-ll/sim cfmmoc-dataset-ll/com cfmmoc-dataset-ll/tex

 Above command would open Brasero GUI, save it as cfmmoc-dataset-ll.iso

-Run mount command with superuser privilege:
+3.Run mount command with superuser privilege:

 \# mount -o loop cfmmoc-dataset-ll.iso /var/www/html/

-Start httpd server with superuser privilege (make sure http server port is 80 by default):
+4.Start httpd server with superuser privilege (make sure http server port is 80 by default):

 \# service httpd start